Which of the Following Statements About Water Are True?

 - Consider Water’s Properties: Water’s chemical and physical characteristics—such as its molecular structure, density, and ability to dissolve substances—often underpin its behavior.

 - Context Matters: Some statements may be true in specific scenarios but false in others.
-Take this: “boiling water purifies it” is accurate for killing pathogens but irrelevant if chemical contaminants are present.
+As an example, “boiling water purifies it” is accurate for killing pathogens but irrelevant if chemical contaminants are present.

 - Avoid Anecdotes: Personal experiences or unverified claims should not replace empirical evidence.